larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 linux-cachyos-lts-headers \
 scx-scheds scx-tools ananicy-cpp

-# AMDGPU and Intel can skip the NVIDIA package.

 # Enable SCX and ananicy-ccp - We will install the cachyos rules for ananicy-ccp
 # from AUR after install
 systemctl enable ananicy-cpp scx.service